ContainerSolutions/ImageWolf/README.md

 ## Other Approaches

-Using a global or distributed file system to back a Docker registry will also achieve many of the benefits of ImageWolf.
+Using a global or distributed file system to back a Docker registry can also achieve many of the benefits of ImageWolf.

 ## Multiarch